 Ta Kimata (Τα Κύματα) – Neos Marmaras : The fish taverns of Neos Marmaras are famous all over Chalkidiki.
 Our favourite is Kimata on the sandy beach next to Neos Marmaras harbour.
 With the sea literally at your feet, you would taste excellent fresh fish and unforgetable seafood dishes.
 The grilled octopus served here could be the best you would ever taste.

-Myrtaria (Μυρταριά) – Koronisia : Koronisia is the only island of Ambrakian Gulf and it is connected to the mainland with a 10 klm road built on the sea (watch here a video with the ride).
+Myrtaria (Μυρταριά) – Koronisia : Koronisia is the only island of Ambrakian Gulf and it is connected to the mainland with a 10 klm road built on the sea.
 At the end of the road the tavern Myrtaria (aka Patentas) is considered by many the best fish tavern in Greece.
 The fresh fishes are caught the same day in Ambrakian Gulf, well known for the quality and taste of its seafood.

 Pita tis Kikitsas (Πίτα της Κικίτσας) – Monodendri : Once upon a time a common secret among the visitors of Zagorochoria, now a tavern famous all over Greece.
 The people come here (at weekends it is hard to find a table) to eat traditional food from Epirus, but most of all to taste the famous alevropita (flourpie).
 Either in the roustic interior or outside under the big plane trees the experience, the ambience and the food are unforgettable.